 |

-(Marx-Rogers, 1981) Pink, Japanese, lightly fragrant, midseason, 36" tall, lactiflora cultivar.
+(Marx-Rogers, 1981) Pink, Japanese, lightly fragrant, midseason, 36" tall, lactiflora.
 Cherry-pink petals surround a delicate, lacy center of 'shredded' yellow and pink minature petals.

 |